 It was almost two years that we were trying to conceive without any luck.
-Our immediate family members told us to visit a doctor and get ourselves checked for any issues that is hindering pregnancy.
+Our immediate family members told us to visit a doctor and get ourselves checked for any issues that are hindering pregnancy.
 We visited a nearby clinic where we were told to get some preliminary investigations done.
 My reports came out fine, but my husband’s semen analysis report was not normal.
-It showed a total motility count of 10%, where in the normal motility range is 40%.
+It showed a total motility count of 10%, wherein the normal sperm motility for pregnancy is 40%.
 A second semen analysis report after 2 weeks or so showed motility of 12%.
 This was the reason I was unable to conceive.
 Therein, 3 failed IUI and 1 failed IVF, we had lost all hopes.
 After a year had passed by, we decided for a second consultation, that is when we came to know about Medicover through a dear friend.
-There we met Dr. Sweta Gupta who recommended ICSI in conjunction with IVF as a treatment options for men with severe sperm motility issues.
+There we met Dr Sweta Gupta, who recommended ICSI in conjunction with IVF as a treatment option for men with severe sperm motility issues.

 And here, today I am a mother to a baby boy.
 Our dream of parenthood has been finally fulfilled.
 (Rosy 33 years.)

-For IUI treatment the sperm motility should at least be in the range of 30-40%.
-As the cost of IUI procedure is low so couples generally prefer it as the first line of treatment not knowing the fact that for very low motility it is not recommended.
+For IUI treatment, the sperm motility should at least be in the range of 30-40%.
+As the cost of IUI procedure is low, so couples generally prefer it as the first line of treatment not knowing the fact that for very low motility it is not recommended.
 Even the success rate is not that high.
 Generally, IUI should not be recommended if 3 cycles have already failed.
-The next line of treatment ideally should be IVF, but in Rosy’s husband’s case he had a severe sperm motility issue where percentage of motile sperms were very low.
-In his case the perfect treatment was ICSI.
+The next line of treatment ideally should be IVF, but in Rosy’s husband’s case, he had poor sperm motility issue where the percentage of motile sperm were very low.
+In his case, the perfect treatment was ICSI.
 We prefer offering ICSI treatment to all men diagnosed with asthenospermia to avoid the risk of fertilisation failure with traditional IVF.

 Medicover Fertility clinics are among the top fertility clinics in Europe, now in India.
 We have a team of highly dedicated, skilled and experienced doctors who have been successfully treating men with fertility issues.
 We have a high success rate as we use the most advanced technology in Assisted Reproductive Techniques (ART).

 Medicover Fertility has many low sperm motility success stories to share.
-We have been able to treat many severe cases of sperm motility where patients had come to us after many failed IUI’s and IVF’s.
-With our services we have been able to restore the smiles in many couples who otherwise had lost all hopes after many failures in attempts to parenthood.
+We have been able to treat many severe cases of sperm motility where patients had come to us after many failed IUI and IVF.
+With our services, we have been able to restore the smiles in many couples who otherwise had lost all hopes after many failures in attempts to parenthood.

-A) Sperm motility refers to the movement of the sperms and is one of the parameters looked at in a semen analysis.
-At least 40% of the sperms in a sample should be moving to be considered as normal.
+A) Sperm motility refers to the movement of the sperm and is one of the parameters looked at in a semen analysis.
+At least 40% of the sperm in a sample should be moving to be considered as normal.

-A) Some lifestyle changes like having proper diet, taking vitamin C and zinc supplements have been shown to increase sperm count, sperm motility and even testosterone levels in men thus improving the chances of fertility.
+A) Some lifestyle changes like having a proper diet, taking vitamin C and zinc supplements have been shown to increase sperm count, sperm motility and even testosterone levels in men, thus improving the chances of fertility.

-A) The chances of pregnancy with low motility is minimal where one must resort to assisted reproductive techniques.
+A) The chances of pregnancy with low motility are minimal where one must resort to assisted reproductive techniques.
 IUI is recommended in couples where the motility ranges from 30-40%.
-If the motility range is less than 30% IVF is recommended and in cases of severe motility problems ICSI is recommended.
+If the motility range is less than 30%, IVF is recommended, and in cases of severe motility problems, ICSI is recommended.